ibm-cloud-docs/watsonxdata/spark-table-maint.md

 ## Submitting a Spark application
 {: #table-spk_sbmtapp}

-In this section, a Spark application that involves the following Iceberg table maintenance activities are submitted by using IBM `cpdctl`.
+You can submit a Spark application that involves the following Iceberg table maintenance activities by using IBM `cpdctl`.

 * Snapshot management